-Urine density, also known as urine specific gravity, is a measure of the concentration of solutes in the urine.
-It reflects the kidney's ability to concentrate urine and is a key indicator of hydration status and kidney function.
-Normal urine density ranges, but deviations can suggest dehydration, overhydration, or kidney disorders....
+Urine density, also known as urine specific gravity, measures the concentration of solutes in urine.
+It reflects the kidneys' ability to concentrate or dilute urine and acts as an indicator of hydration status and kidney function.
+Although normal values may vary, deviations can signal dehydration, overhydration, or underlying kidney problems.

 Testing urine density is beneficial for individuals with kidney problems, those experiencing symptoms of dehydration or overhydration, and patients with conditions like diabetes that can affect kidney function.
 It’s also useful for monitoring the effectiveness of treatment for kidney diseases and for evaluating the body’s water balance and hydration status.